It would become an iconic moment in sports history and the American Civil Rights Movement.

-Now, the committee is making its form of apology.
+Now, that same committee is making its form of walk back.

-Smith and Carlos have recently been inducted into the Olympic Hall of Fame.
+Recently, Smith and Carlos, been inducted into the Olympic Hall of Fame.
 The announcement appeared in the Washington Post on September 26th.
 In the article, the International Olympic Committee attempts to acknowledge the racism of its past leadership.

 “My time at Goddard College was an unforgettable educational odyssey, and it is an honor to return to receive this award.
 At Goddard I was able to bring all of my previous academic and life experience together, express myself freely, and develop my understanding of the impact of racism on all aspects of the human experience, particularly in the field of sports.“-Tommie Smith, upon receiving the Presidential Award for Activism in 2013, Goddard College